Frequently asked questions (FAQs) about Urgent Care Services in NSW.

 • Virtual GP Urgent Care Service – a state-wide NSW service accessed via healthdirect on 1800 022 222.
 Callers can be offered a call-back within two hours from a General Practitioner (GP) by phone or video call, if most appropriate for their situation and a local GP is unavailable.

-• virtualKIDS Urgent Care Service – a service that supports parents and carers access urgent care for children aged up to 15 years.
+• virtualKIDS Urgent Care Service – a statewide service that supports parents and carers access urgent care for children aged up to 15 years.
 It offers audiovisual assessment and advice from paediatric nurses and medical staff.
 The service is accessed via healthdirect on 1800 022 222.

 How is private information protected by Urgent Care Services?